BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 * MessageBody => (message.body)what is the message body?
 * MessageHeaders => (message.headers) what is the metadata of the message?

+[Cloud Events](https://opentelemetry.io/docs/specs/semconv/cloudevents/cloudevents-spans/#attributes) also provides attributes for a producer span.
+This gives us multiple attributes for describing some properties of a message.
+The id of a message is given by both *messaging.message_id* and *cloudevents.event_id*.
+As a generic framework, we opt to support both messaging and cloud events conventions for attribute names.

+This means that we will need to provide options to allow users to choose the attributes they wish to propogate:

+* UseMessagingSemanticConventionsAttributes
+* UseCloudEventsConventionsAttributes

 ### Command Processor Events

 We record an event for every handler we enter.
 The event is named after the handler.
 The event has the following attributes: